shautvast/matrepl/README.md

 * lazy evaluation.
 The difference between ```c = a+b``` and ```c = "a+b"```
   is that the latter assigns to c a parsed expression that can always be evaluated later.
   When you apply lazy evaluation and later update ```a```, the value for c will be reevaluated automatically.
-(NB automatic reevaluation is not yet implemented).
-Combined with vector dragging, you can get an intuition for vector addition.
+Combined with vector dragging, this way you can get an intuition for vector addition.
+  Want to do the same for matrix multiplication and basis change.

 **To run locally**
 * make sure you have node/npm